-- Hold consultations with civil society in a bid to review and amend the PVO Amendment Bill and the Criminal Law (Codification and Reform) Amendment Bill, 2022 to ensure they are in line with international standards on freedom of association and international principles protecting civil society. - Reinstate the registration of CSOs and allow them to continue their work. - Reregister the CSOs affected by the mass deregistration exercise. - Stop the unwarranted criminalisation, public vilification and designation of civil society actors as conduits of foreign interests. - Stop the unwarranted disruption of CSO activities, and arbitrary arrests of their staff members. - Immediately and unconditionally release all those who have been arbitrarily detained in relation to their political affiliation. - Create an independent mechanism to investigate the violence against members and supporters of the political opposition, and hold perpetrators accountable for these acts. - Create an enabling environment for civil society so they can operate without undue restrictions, in line with Zimbabwe's international human rights obligations.
+- Hold consultations with civil society in a bid to review and amend the PVO Amendment Bill to ensure it is in line with international standards on freedom of association and international principles protecting civil society. - Reinstate the registration of CSOs and allow them to continue their work. - Stop the unwarranted criminalisation, public vilification and designation of civil society actors as conduits of foreign interests. - Stop the unwarranted disruption of CSO activities, and arbitrary arrests of their staff members. - Immediately and unconditionally release all those who have been arbitrarily detained in relation to their political affiliation. - Create an independent mechanism to investigate the violence against members and supporters of the political opposition, and hold perpetrators accountable for these acts. - Create an enabling environment for civil society so they can operate without undue restrictions, in line with Zimbabwe's international human rights obligations.